BrightMachaya/SteganographyDetectorApp/README.md

 **Note:** Always ensure you have proper authorization before analyzing files that you do not own or have explicit permission to examine.

+**Author: Bright Machaya**

+If you find this project useful, please give it a star ⭐